erictleung/erictleung.github.io/_drafts/366-papers-for-2016-part-5.md

 <!--break-->

+46. **Nov 11** Madzvamuse, Anotida, and Sharon R. Lubkin. ["A note on how to develop interdisciplinary collaborations between experimentalists and theoreticians."][nov11mad] *Interface Focus* 6.5 (2016): 20160069.
 45. **Nov 09** Rosenthal, David I., and Abraham Verghese. ["Meaning and the Nature of Physicians' Work"][nov09rosenthal] *N Engl J Med* 2016; 375:1813-1815
 44. **Nov 08** Gevers, Dirk, et al. ["The Human Microbiome Project: a community